 - 1. Developers shall determine whether there are any habitat protection areas on the project site, or whether development on the site could adversely affect such areas off-site. - 2.
 In developing the site, roads, bridges and utilities shall not be located in a habitat protection area, even if the habitat area is outside the buffer, unless it is determined by the City that no feasible alternative exists.
-Where roads, bridges or utilities must cross such areas, they must be designed, constructed and maintained to protect the habitats, to provide maximum erosion protection, and to maintain hydrologic processes and water quality. - 3.
-The developer shall protect any wildlife corridors or habitat protection areas located in forests and developed woodlands. - B. Wildlife Corridors. - 1.
-If a development site contains a natural area, which might be used as a wildlife corridor, and there are such areas adjacent, then a development proposal must shall incorporate the wildlife corridor into the site design. - 2.
+Where roads, bridges or utilities must cross such areas, they must be designed, constructed and maintained to protect the habitats, to provide maximum erosion protection, and to maintain hydrologic processes and water quality.

+The developer shall protect any wildlife corridors or habitat protection areas located in forests and developed woodlands.

+B. Wildlife Corridors.

+- 1. If a development site contains a natural area, which might be used as a wildlife corridor, and there are such areas adjacent, then a development proposal must shall incorporate the wildlife corridor into the site design. - 2.
 The developer shall incorporate a wildlife corridor system into the site.
 The wildlife corridor incorporated into the site should connect the largest undeveloped, or most vegetative tracts of land within and adjacent to the site in order to provide continuity of existing wildlife and plant habitats with off-site habitats. - 3.
 The developer shall grant a conservation easement to the City to ensure that the wildlife corridor is maintained. - C. Forests and Developed Woodlands. - 1.
-Forests and developed woodlands are to be maintained in accordance with Section 17.09.08017.09.070 and within planting guidelines as determined by the Department of Planning and Zoning. - 2.
+Forests and developed woodlands are to be maintained in accordance with Section 17.09.080 and within planting guidelines as determined by the Department of Planning and Zoning. - 2.
 Tree replacement and fees in lieu of tree replacement shall be allowed in accordance with the provisions of Section 17.09.070. - 3.
 All forests designated on development plans shall be maintained to the extent practicable, through conservation easements, restrictive covenants, or other protective instruments. - 4.
 The afforested area shall be maintained as forest cover through easements, restrictive covenants, or other protective instruments. - 5.
 An applicant may not clear more than thirty percent of a forest or developed woodlands on a lot or parcel, unless the Board of Appeals grants a variance and the applicant replaces forest or developed woodlands at a rate of three times the areal extent of the forest or developed woodlands cleared. - D. Steep Slopes.
 Development is not permitted on slopes greater than fifteen percent unless it can be shown that such development is the only effective way to maintain or improve the stability of the slope, and is consistent with the density, water quality, and habitat protection policies for limited development areas. - E. Soils with Development Constraints.
 Development is discouraged on soils having with development constraints.
-Development may be allowed by the Department of Public Works if adequate mitigation measures are implemented to address the identified constraints and if the development will not adversely affect water quality or plant, fish and wildlife habitat.
+Development may be allowed by the Department of Public Works if adequate mitigation measures are implemented to address the identified constraints and if the development will not adversely affect water quality or plant, fish and wildlife habitat. - F. Stormwater Management.
+Stormwater management technologies shall be required to minimize adverse water quality impacts caused by stormwater run-off in accordance with Chapter 17.10.